Paytm app removed from Google Play Store | Paytm app banned from Google Play Store | Reasons For Paytm App Removal

 All your money is completely safe, and you can continue to enjoy your Paytm app as normal.

 Paytm is however still available on the Apple App Store.
 There are no issues in the app's services reported so far.
-Paytim for Business app is still available on the Play Store.
+Paytm for Business app is still available on the Play Store.

 Dear Paytm'ers, Paytm Android app is temporarily unavailable on Google's Play Store for new downloads or updates.
 It will be back very soon.
 All your money is completely safe, and you can continue to enjoy your Paytm app as normal, Paytm said in a tweet.